 There is no limit to the number of times a candidate can apply for a Bogliasco Fellowship.
 However, previous recipients of a Bogliasco Fellowship must wait five years before reapplying.
 For example,

-Bogliasco Fellows who were in residence during the fall 2018 semester are eligible to reapply for fall 2023.
+Bogliasco Fellows who were in residence during the fall 2019 semester are eligible to reapply for fall 2024.
 When equally ranked, applicants who have never received a Bogliasco Fellowship tend to be given preference over previous Bogliasco Fellows.
+In making their decision, the selection committees also look at whether the alumni applicant has fulfilled all previous residency requirements.

 The Foundation only accepts applications submitted through the online application system, which can be accessed on the Applicant Registration page.
 We cannot, therefore, consider any material sent by mail or email.